Storage pools, volumes, and buckets¶

 otherwise.

 Loop files usually cannot be shrunk.
 They will grow up to the configured limit, but deleting instances or images will not cause the file to shrink.
-You can increase their size though; see Resize a storage pool.
+You can increase their size (quota) though; see Resize a storage pool.

 Remote storage¶